byronogis/change-git-history/README.md

 This is used to match the old user information, and the corresponding index is the same.

+### NEW_DATE_HOUR

+You can set it to change the author_date and committer_date, the default is null, which means no change.

 ### REPOS_DIR

 The directory where the repositories are located, the default is `{USERNAME}_repos`.